avi-harari/ContentMigration/README.md

 # Content Migration For Syncplicity

 This program will walk through a local file tree and replicate it to Syncplicity.
+Note: empty folders are not replicated.

 It can create a new syncpoint (top level folder) in Syncplicity and store the file tree under that syncpoint